-1 undergrounding, long duration interruption/high impact sites, transformer bank 2 replacement, and oil-filled breaker replacement programs.
-Duke Energy's cost- 3 benefit analyses project that these five programs will deliver almost 75% of the 4 GIP's reliability-based economic benefits.
+A. Witness Stephens and I have identified multiple programs with inflated reliability 2 improvement estimates, including transmission hardening and restoration, targeted 3 undergrounding, long duration interruption/high impact sites, transformer bank replacement, and oil-filled breaker replacement programs.
+Duke Energy's cost-4 5 benefit analyses project that these five programs will deliver almost 75% of the 6 GIP's reliability-based economic benefits.

-5 Q. DESCRIBE THE ASSUMPTIONS LEADING TO OVERSTATED 6 RELIABILITY IMPROVEMENT ESTIMATES IN THE TRANSMISSION 7 HARDENING AND RESTORATION PROGRAM.
+7 0.
+DESCRIBE ASSUMPTIONS LEADING TO OVERSTATED 8 9 HARDENING AND RESTORATION PROGRAM.

-A. The largest part of the transmission hardening and restoration ("TH&R") program, representing 83.2% of program costs and 95.5% of program benefits not related to substation flood mitigation, 44 consists of rebuilding DEC's existing 44kV transmission lines, including new support structures, new conductor, and new static lines.
-In fact, Duke Energy projects these DEC projects alone will amount to \$1.899 billion in primary benefits, or 20.6% of all GIP benefits.
-45
+The largest part of the transmission hardening and restoration ("TH&R") program, representing 83.2% of program costs and 95.5% of program benefits not related to substation flood mitigation.44 consists of rebuilding DEP transmission lines. including new support structures and new static lines.
+In fact, Duke Energy projects the TH&R projects alone will amount to \$1.899 billion in primary benefits, or 20.6% of all GIP benefits.45

-Unlike the cost-benefit analyses for any other GIP programs/sub-components, Duke Energy calculated the reliability-related benefits of its 44kV rebuild sub-components using a proprietary software program from Copperleaf, the C55 "Investment Decision Optimization Solution."
+Unlike the cost-benefit analyses for any other GIP programs/subcomponents, Duke Energy calculated the reliability-related benefits of its TH&R program using a proprietary software program from Copperleaf, the C55 "Investment Decision Optimization Solution."
 One software feature is that "asset condition data and degradation curves can be modeled to determine the overall risk profile of your assets."
 The software is designed to help utilities work with stakeholders to "quickly come to agreement on the best overall investment strategy."
+46